PeoplePlusAI/Jan-Ki-Baat/README.md

 ## Cohort Information

-**Jan Ki Baat** launched its first experimental cohort, partnering with **12 organizations** and **8 technology platforms**.
+**JKB** launched its first experimental cohort, partnering with **12 organizations** and **8 technology platforms**.
 This pilot tested the feasibility of large-scale feedback collection across different use cases, such as:

 - Identifying beneficiaries for government schemes like old-age pensions.
 - Assessing the impact of monsoon floods in regions like Assam.